Matthew 18

 But he, having nothing to pay, his lord commanded him to be sold, and the wife, and the children, and all as many as he had, and payment to be made.

-Comments Matthew 18:25 This verse shows the consequences of the servant's actions, the suffering of watching, the pain he feels because all his deeds have brought suffering to his whole family.
-When the judgment day comes, his eyes will see his family's suffering because of the way of life he lived and led his family.
+This verse shows the consequences of the servant's actions, the suffering of watching, and the pain he feels because all his deeds have brought suffering to his whole family.
+When the judgment day comes, his eyes will see the suffering of his family because of the way of life he lived and led his family.
 He led his whole family to live the same way as he did, and all will be punished in the same way.
-We need to note that the Lord does not judge the children for the sins of the parents unless they follow in the same sinful life (See Ezekiel 18:20).
+We need to note that the Lord does not judge the children for the sins of the parents unless they follow the same sinful life (See Ezekiel 18:20).

 The servant, therefore, having fallen down, fell on his knee to him, saying, Have patience with me, and I will pay to you all.